fz-cambridge/flashfmZoom/README.md

 ![flashfmZoom_flowchart_20220818](https://user-images.githubusercontent.com/100029652/217927038-b8246c0b-c9b2-4be8-b6c1-f56f79a3788d.png)

 ## Availability and Installation
 There are three different ways/options of using this tool: *online*, *cloud* or *local*.
 This section explains pros and cons, as well as the implementation steps of each option.
 The *online* version is the most convenient option for users to experience and interact with this tool, but some features may not function due to the limit of real-time RAM memory size (i.e. with a maximum of 8GB) in [Shinyapps.io](https://www.shinyapps.io) (particularly when online users open the interactive website at the same time).
 The *cloud* version increases the limit of memory size to a maximum of 16GB, but it requires users to login the [Posit/RStudio Cloud](https://posit.cloud) by signing up [a free account](https://posit.cloud/plans/free).
-Finally, the *local* version allows users to install the tool on their local machines to aviod possible memory limits, but it requires users to follow some extra steps of installing the related R packages.
+Finally, the *local* version allows users to install the tool on their local machines to avoid possible memory limits, but it requires users to follow some extra steps of installing the related R packages.

 ### Detailed steps
   1. Online Web-based Version